Performative Activism Sparks Backlash Of New CBS Series ‘The Activist’

 Advertisement

-Activism is about communities working together to bring about social change, not competing against each other in a literal Oppression Olympics.
-Celebritising activism only aims to platform individuals over issues and detracts from countless grassroots activists doing the work on the ground.

-As with all capitalist endeavors, the bottomline will determine the fate of this show.
+As with all capitalist endeavours, the bottomline will determine the fate of this show.
 Will viewers hate-watch when it premieres in October?
 Time will tell.

 Refinery 29 Unbothered reached out to representatives of CBS, Global Citizen, Usher, Priyanka Chopra and Julianne Hough for comment and will update this story should they respond.